wbarnha/construct/docs/misc.rst

 If
 --

 Parses or builds the subconstruct only if a certain condition is met.
-Otherwise, returns a ``None`` when parsing and puts nothing when building.
+Otherwise, returns a ``None`` when parsing and puts nothing into the stream when building.
 The condition is a lambda that computes on the context just like in Computed examples.

 >>> d = If(this.x > 0, Byte)
 >>> d.build(255, x=1)